fmahadyBD/fmahadyBD/README.md

 <!-- More about me -->
 <h3>
   <p> I am a Web developer and 2d Animator.
-I love to write reallife based story.
-I study computer science and engineering. </p>
+I love to write real life based story.
+I study in computer science and engineering. </p>
 </h3>